Recording Connection mentor Lij Shaw’s Cautionary Tale

 My heart just completely sank and I just realized how much of a screw-up I had been.
 But luckily he was forgiving and he didn’t fire me from my internship at the studio at that time.
 So I just had this good learning experience, which is, to be very, very careful [when starting out].
 When in doubt, which is almost all the time, make sure you ask somebody who really knows the answer before you do anything silly like sending off the studio’s equipment.”

-Lij tells the story of how the Hay Bale Studio came to be:
+Watch Lij tell the story of how The Hay Bale Studio came to be on YouTube.